williamLyh/NLP_research_interviews/Coding_practicals.md

 # Coding Practicals
 ## Huggingface
 ### Is it possible to use batch generation for Huggingface models?
-It is possible to make huggingface model to do batch generation.
+As described in this [link](https://github.com/huggingface/transformers/pull/7552#issue-497255933), it is possible to make huggingface model to do batch generation.
 However, it requires tokenizer to initilize with pad_side='left'.
 Below is an example:

 Greedy Decoding: